Ben Relles: Career

-Relles was the creator of the comedy network Barely Political, whose content had been viewed over 2.5 billion times.
-Ben started the channel when he created the "Obama Girl" series of videos.
-He continued to oversee the Barely Political comedy network, which featured the shows The Key of Awesome, Super Therapy, and Auto-Tune the News.
+In 2007, Relles founded the comedy channel Barely Political, whose content has been reportedly viewed over 2.5 billion times.
+The channel “rose to prominence” with the "Obama Girl" series of videos.
+During his tenure, the network’s shows included The Key of Awesome, Super Therapy, and Auto-Tune the News.
 He also developed the Vsauce network with Michael Stevens which had a combined 1 billion views across Vsauce1, Vsauce2, and Vsauce3.